canoi12/pixel-coffee/README.md

 Just include `pixcof` folder and `imgui.so` in your project folder.
 And run `love (project_folder) -debug` to open the editor

-If you download this repo, just use yarn:
+If you download this repo template, just use yarn:
  - `yarn start` to run game
  - `yarn debug` to run the editor